ahmetnarman/DCGAN-cDCGAN-for-MNIST/README.md

 - Tensorflow
 - matplotlib

-Running the Jupyter notebooks on Google Colab, These dependencies are already satisfied.
+Running the Jupyter notebooks on Google Colab, these dependencies are already satisfied.

 ## Quick Guide